arturcarvalho/tutorial-1/README.md

 > In addition to `style` and `errorStyle` you can also use `className` and `errorClassName`

-You might notice that the labels became lowercase.
-By default when you use `<Label>` as a self-closing tag (with no text content and closing `</Label>`) it will use the `name` attribute as the text label.

 ### Validating Input Format

 We should make sure the email field actually contains an email: